Flyingfish812/p2myth/docs/Intro/For_Beginners.md

 In the current version of the game, three new missions are generated every day in any given rank.
 Promotion happens when all three missions are cleared while clearing at least one of them prevents you from demotion.
 Demotion only happens when none of the three missions is cleared.
 (This is relevant in all ranks, meaning one can demote all the way from Marshal to Cadet.
 Though not playing at all won’t affect ranks.)

 The first and second mission are relatively easier than the third in any given rank.
 Starting from the golden ranks (Colonel, Major and Commander), Specialist missions take turns to generate in the second and third mission slot, meaning they can only be cleared with specified groups of ships.
 In Marshal rank, sBoB badges can be obtained from S3/S4 Specialist missions while BoB badges can be obtained from S4 Daily missions.

+The difficulty bar is generated based on the statistics of the number of deaths of players who have played.
+The more times players die in a certain wave, the greater the difficulty indicator will be.
+This is a dynamic process.

 Without taking account of Community missions, the previous version of the game generates 9 missions every week with 3600¢ max income, while the current version generates 21 missions every week with 4200¢ max income.
 In addition, DCBA leagues are replaced by more distinct ranks.
 All of these changes benefit those pilots on the rise that are inclined to grind more (more daily content, and easier-to-earn credits).